tsgates/arch-wiki-markdown/wiki/Full_System_Backup_with_rsync.md

 Full System Backup with rsync
 =============================

-> Summary

-Instructions on backing up the root tree, creating a bootable copy of your system, or for transferring your system to a new drive or partition.

-> Related
+Related articles

-Backup Programs
+-   Backup Programs

-rsync
+-   rsync

 This article is about using rsync to transfer a copy of your "/" tree, excluding a few select folders.
 This approach is considered to be better